Wide-Bandgap Device and Packaging Research

 Researcher applying a liquid on a plate below lab equipment.

-Electrical precursor measurements during power cycling indicate reduction in performance from a new, healthy power module.
+Electrical precursor measurements taken during power cycling indicate reduction in performance from a new, healthy power module.
 These precursors change values when subjected to power cycling, and the change in precursor value predicts the remaining useful life of a module.
 This technique could be applied to other power electronic components beyond the power devices.

 NREL advises the next generation of power electronics engineers on thermal and thermomechanical modeling and provides best practices on meshing, thermal finite element, and computational fluid dynamics modeling as well as other modeling aspects that directly benefit the participating graduate fellows.